michaelrm97/mClara/README.md

 - PCB with an LED light array in the shape of a Christmas card
 - Laser cut plywood covers glued to the back and front of the PCB.
 The front contains a Christmas tree graphic and the back contains a festive greeting with a QR code linking to a personal message
-- Web app hosting the card message
+- Web app hosting the card message.
+See [README](./software/README.md)